Émilie Girard-Charest is a cellist, composer and improviser.

-She has recorded several albums, namely Émilie préfère le chant (2016, Ambiances Magnétiques), Race with time (in duet with Mart Soo, 2016, Improtest Records), Avec (2016, Kohlenstoff Records), Musica in camera (Quatuor d’occasion, 2014, &records), Bruit court-circuit (Ensemble SuperMusique, 2012, Ambiances Magnétiques) and Tremblement de fer (Pierre Labbé, 2009, Ambiances Magnétiques).
+She has numerous recordings to her credit, including Émilie préfère le chant (2016, Ambiances Magnétiques), Race with time (duo with Mart Soo, 2016, Improtest Records), Avec (2016, Kohlenstoff Records), Musica in camera (Quatuor d’occasion, 2014, &records) and Bruit court-circuit (Ensemble SuperMusique, 2012, Ambiances Magnétiques).

-Émilie has played at numerous festivals in Québec (Festival de musique actuelle de Victoriaville, OFF Festival de Jazz, Festival de Jazz de Montréal, Festival de Jazz de Québec, Montréal/Nouvelles Musiques), in the United States (Avant-Music Festival, New York), in Belgium (Ars Musica), in Austria (Klangspuren Schwaz and Impuls), in Germany (Darmstadt Ferienkurse for Neue Musik and Donaueschingen Musiktage), in Chile (Encuentro Internacional de Compositores), in Argentina (Sonido Presente), in Estonia (Autumn Festival), in Finland (MuTe Fest), in Spain (Mixtur) and in Macedonia (Macedonian Music Days).
-She also played concerts in France, in Russia, in San Marino and in Uruguay.
+Émilie has taken part in festivals in Canada, the United States (Avant-Music Festival), Belgium (Ars Musica), Austria (Klangspuren Schwaz and Impuls), Germany (Darmstadt Ferienkurse for Neue Musik and Donaueschingen Musiktage), Chili (Encuentro Internacional de Compositores), Argentina (Sonido Presente), Estonia (Autumn Festival), Finland (MuTe Fest), Spain (Mixtur) as well as Macedonia (Journées de la Musique Macédonienne).
+She has also given concerts in France, Russia and Uruguay.